Brekcel/RTArray/README.md

 #### C++11:

-Usage of std::move is certain spots.
+Usage of std::move in certain spots.

 Allows use of std::funcion instead of a plain function pointer.